Opening Question

 Regulations influence everything:

-- Food safety in restaurants
+- Food safety standards in restaurants and school cafeterias

-- Environmental standards for government facilities
+- Environmental and safety standards for public facilities

 The Tension: Balancing necessary rules with